wjwat/snippets/content/misc/work tool gazing.md

 ### ripgrep

 Blazingly fast grep.
-Before I became aquainted with IntelliJ's full text search I would use this to dive through the codebase.
+Before I became aquainted with IntelliJs full text search I would use this to dive through the codebase.
 There are some uses cases where it's more flexible than the full text search, and can be composed with other command-line utils for fun & profit.

 - [ripgrep](https://github.com/BurntSushi/ripgrep)